 What is EMDR Therapy, and How Does it Work?

-Eye Movement Desensitization and Reprocessing (EMDR) is an effective psychotherapy technique which has helped an estimated 2 million people of all ages by relieving the symptoms of many types of psychological distress.
+Eye Movement Desensitization and Reprocessing, more commonly known as EMDR, is an effective psychotherapeutic technique that has helped an estimated 2 million people of all ages by relieving the symptoms of many types of psychological distress.

-When a person is very upset, the brain does not process information normally.
-This means that remembering a traumatic event, no matter how long ago it happened, can feel as upsetting as the event itself.
+When a person is very upset, their brain does not process information normally.
+This means that remembering a traumatic event – no matter how long ago it happened – can feel as upsetting as the event itself.
 This distressing experience can overwhelm the brain’s natural ability to cope with emotional stress, which often leads the person to adopt harmful coping strategies (including flashbacks, insomnia, isolating behavior and self-medicating with drugs or alcohol).
 When treating someone for addiction to drugs or alcohol, EMDR helps to reprocess traumatic information so that the memory no longer triggers the types of coping mechanisms which may lead to a relapse from sobriety.

 As traumatic memories are not processed normally, EMDR therapy allows the patient to access and reprocess these events to change the way the memory affects them both emotionally and physiologically.
 EMDR seems to do this by using eye movements to directly affect the way the brain processes information and commits it to memory.
 This allows the patient to become desensitized to the negative emotions associated with a traumatic event and reprocess those memories into something more positive.